 There are many claims about apple cider vinegar out there.
 When it comes to experiencing the benefits for yourself, it is important to avoid relying on myths and general advice, but rather to turn to scientific evidence.

 In this section, we share ten apple cider vinegar benefits that have been proven through scientific research.
-We take a look at each health benefit separately, allowing you to understand what drinking apple cider vinegar may do for you.
+We take a look at each health benefit separately, allowing you to understand benefits of drinking acv and what drinking apple cider vinegar may do for you.

 1. Helps With Prostate Health